danielmiessler/fabric/README.md

 <br />

 > [!NOTE]
 > We are adding functionality to the project so often that you should update often as well.
-That means: `git pull; pipx upgrade fabric; fabric --update; source ~/.zshrc (or ~/.bashrc)` in the main directory!
+That means: `git pull; pipx install . --force; fabric --update; source ~/.zshrc (or ~/.bashrc)` in the main directory!

 **March 13, 2024** — We just added `pipx` install support, which makes it way easier to install Fabric, support for Claude, local models via Ollama, and a number of new Patterns.
 Be sure to update and check `fabric -h` for the latest!